Oscar Niemeyer: Design of Brasília

 The project adopted a socialist ideology: in Brasília all the apartments would be owned by the government and rented to employees.
 Brasília did not have "nobler" regions, meaning that top ministers and common laborers would share the same building.
 Many of these concepts were ignored or changed by other presidents with different visions in later years.
 Brasília was designed, constructed, and inaugurated within four years.
 After its completion, Niemeyer was named chief of the college of architecture of the University of Brasília.
 In 1963, he became an honorary member of the American Institute of Architects in the United States; the same year, he received the Lenin Peace Prize from the USSR.

-Niemeyer and his contribution to the construction of Brasília are portrayed in the 1964 French film L'homme de Rio (The Man From Rio), starring Jean-Paul Belmondo.
+Niemeyer and his contribution to the construction of Brasília are portrayed in the 1964 French film L'homme de Rio (The Man from Rio), starring Jean-Paul Belmondo.

 In 1964, at 57, after being invited by Abba Hushi, the mayor of Haifa, Israel, to plan the campus of the University of Haifa on Mount Carmel, he came back to a completely different Brazil.
 In March President João Goulart, who succeeded President Jânio Quadros in 1961, was deposed in a military coup.
 General Castelo Branco assumed command of the country, which would remain a dictatorship until 1985.

-In 1987, Brasilia was inscribed as a UNESCO World Heritage Site.
+In 1987, Brasília was inscribed as a UNESCO World Heritage Site.
 Niemeyer is the first person to have received such recognition for one of his works during his lifetime.